Aliases for HMOX2 Gene

 GeneCards Summary for HMOX2 Gene

 HMOX2 (Heme Oxygenase 2) is a Protein Coding gene.
-Diseases associated with HMOX2 include hypertrophic pyloric stenosis and pyloric stenosis.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
+Diseases associated with HMOX2 include carbamoylphosphate synthetase i deficiency and nodular malignant melanoma.
+Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include heme oxygenase (decyclizing) activity.
 An important paralog of this gene is HMOX1.

 UniProtKB/Swiss-Prot for HMOX2 Gene